techmahedy/zunoo/README.md

 ## About
 This is a mini PHP framework with some basic features like di-container, dependency injection, routing, accepting request with routing, controller and model.

+<a name="section-14"></a>

+## How to Install
+We can easily setup and install this application with some few steps.
+Before using this application, minimum `PHP 8.1` version is needed.
+- Step 1: `git clone https://github.com/techmahedy/mini-laravel.git` or download this application
+- Step 2: go to project directory with this command `cd mini-laravel` and run `composer update`
+- Step 3: Start the development server by running this command `php -S localhost:8000`

 <a name="section-2"></a>

 ## Define Route